Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Resignation and cynicism

-• The best people are already job searching
+• The best people are already looking for new jobs

-The test: Ask for honest feedback - and pay attention not to the words, but the body language.
-If no one dares to speak the truth, you have a culture problem larger than any technical issue.
+The test: Ask for honest feedback—and pay attention not to the words, but to body language.
+If no one dares to tell the truth, you have a culture problem that is bigger than any technical issue.

 Warning Sign 2: The Disappearing Sponsor

 The project starts with enthusiasm.
-The sponsor is visible, engaged, clearing obstacles.
-Three months later, he asks if the deadline can be postponed - "other priorities" have arisen.
+The sponsor is visible, engaged, removing obstacles.
+Three months later, they ask whether the deadline can be postponed—"other priorities" have come up.

 "Your project starts out with a bang, but three months in, the sponsor asks whether the deadline can be pushed back because other urgencies have come up."CIO.com

 The sponsor has lost interest.
-Perhaps the strategy has changed.
-Perhaps he no longer believes in the ROI.
-Perhaps he is fighting internal political battles you know nothing about.
+Maybe the strategy has changed.
+Maybe they no longer believe in the ROI.
+Maybe they are fighting internal political battles you know nothing about.

 Why this is dangerous:

-Without an active sponsor, political backup is missing.
-Resources are withdrawn.
+Without an active sponsor, political backing is missing.
+Resources are pulled away.
 Decisions are not made.
 Obstacles are not removed.
-The project dies a slow death - and nobody says it openly.
+The project dies a slow death—and no one says it openly.

-The test: Ask the sponsor for 30 minutes of his time for a project update.
-If he postpones three times, you know where you stand.
+The test: Ask the sponsor for 30 minutes of their time for a project update.
+If they postpone three times, you know where you stand.

-Ticket numbers decrease.
+Ticket numbers are declining.
 Fewer complaints.
-Fewer inquiries.
-The reporting looks good.
+Fewer requests.
+Reporting looks good.

 "A decrease in help requests doesn't always mean the manager is doing a good job.
 It usually means that the user community has lost confidence in that IT group."Alvaka Network

 Users have stopped asking.
-Not because everything is working - but because they no longer expect help.
+Not because everything works—but because they no longer expect help.
 They find their own solutions.
 Workarounds.
 Shadow IT.
 Uncontrolled and risky.

 What happens next: